 National Assocation of Counties (NACo)

-With its headquarters on Capitol Hill, NACo is a full-service organization that delivers its services through its dedicated and skilled staff who comprise the following departments: Executive Office, Legislative Affairs, Public Affairs, County Services, Information Technology, Financial Service Center and Finance and Administration.
-NACo is involved in a number of issues and special projects that deal with homeland security, transportation, energy and environmental management, workforce development, geographical information systems, drug abuse and access to health care.
+The organization is involved in a number of issues and special projects that deal with homeland security, transportation, energy and environmental management, workforce development, geographical information systems, drug abuse and access to health care.

-NACo's committees, whose members include county officials from every region of the country, are charged on an annual basis with evaluating issues and policies.
-Their policy development process leads to the publication of the American County Platform, which NACo uses as a guide to deliver county government's message to the Administration, Congress and the American public.
+NACo's committees, whose members include county officials from every region of the country, are charged with evaluating issues and policies.
+Their policy development process leads to the publication of the American County Platform, which NACo uses as a guide to deliver county government's message.